 White Collar & Regulatory Defense

 We represent large corporate clients in major white collar and regulatory matters as well as individuals in high-profile investigations and prosecutions.
 We also conduct sensitive internal investigations for leading companies and other business organizations.
 Our representations include:

 - A leading private equity firm in connection with two SEC investigations relating to certain trading activities.
-The investigations were both terminated without any enforcement action.
+The investigations were both closed without any enforcement action.

 - Citigroup Inc.: